edenreich/awesome-infrastructure/README.md

 ## Tools

+- [Kubernetes](https://kubernetes.io/) - Also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications
 - [Crossplane](https://crossplane.io/) - Crossplane is an open source Kubernetes add-on that enables platform teams to assemble infrastructure from multiple vendors
 - ...